realead/asmeter/README.md

     sh analyse_instruction.sh "mov \$1, %rbx S xor %edx, %edx S div %rbx" 1000 1000

 which would set the registers in every iteration.

+#### 4. Predefined constants

+There are the following predefined labels, which can be used:

+  1. `DOUBLE` a double (64bit) with value `1.00001`
+  2. `FLOAT` a float (32bit) with value `1.00001`
+  3. `NAN_DOUBLE` a  double NaN-value

+They can be used as in

+    sh analyse_instruction.sh "movsd NAN_DOUBLE, %xmm0" 1000 1000

+This memory is read only.

+#### 5. Prereserved variables

+There are 256 byte prereserved, initialized with zero and which can be accessed via label `TARGET` as for example in:

+    sh analyse_instruction.sh "movsd %xmm0, TARGET" 1000 1000

+This memory can be read and written.

 ## Conclusions